anirudhsudhir/hobbes/README.md

 - Single mutable and multiple immutable logs: The store uses the Bitcask architecture.
 At any instance, the storage directory contains a mutable write-ahead log as well as several immutable logs
 - Log Compaction: The store compacts logs when the filesize hits a certain threshold for efficient disk utilisation

+## Storage engines

+Hobbes offers pluggable storage backends.
+Currently, there are two choices:

+- hobbes: The default engine with a Bitcask-like architecture, built from scratch
+- sled: An alternate production engine with features such as ACID transactions ([Github](https://github.com/spacejam/sled))

 ## Client-server architecture